rackerlabs/support-how-to/content/how-to/exchange/public-folders-availability-for-hosted-exchange-2013/index.md

 ---

 Public folders for Hosted Exchange 2013 and Hosted Exchange 2016 improve folder administration in the Cloud Office Control Panel.
-Limited Admin control panel users have access to the public folders page.
+Limited Administrator control panel users have access to the public folders page.

 ### Summary of limits for Exchange 2013 and 2016 public folders